濕疹有哪些不同類型?

 • What activities do you do, such as walking in the woods or swimming in a chlorinated pool

-• The time you take a bath or shower, and the water temperature
+• The length of your bath or shower, and the water temperature

 • When you are stressed

-You should begin to notice the link between your activity and the onset of eczema.
-Bring this diary to your doctor to help them identify your trigger.
+You should start to notice a connection between your activities and eczema flare-ups.
+Bring this journal to your doctor to help them pinpoint your triggers.

-Allergy specialists can also conduct patch tests.
-This test places a small amount of irritating substance on a patch that is placed on the skin.
-The patch will stay on your skin for 20 to 30 minutes to see if you respond.
-This test can help your doctor determine which substances cause your eczema, so you can avoid using them.
+Allergy specialists can also perform patch tests.
+This test places a small amount of an irritating substance on a patch that is placed on the skin.
+The patch will stay on your skin for 20 to 30 minutes to see if you have a reaction.
+This test can help your doctor determine which substances trigger your eczema so you can avoid them.

 Treatment of eczema

 Eczema often comes and goes.
-When it appears, you may need to try different drugs and other treatments to get rid of it.
+When it occurs, you may need to try different medications and other treatments to get rid of it.

 • Antihistamines such as diphenhydramine (Benadryl) can control itching.

 • Corticosteroid creams or ointments can reduce itching.
-For more severe reactions, you can take steroids such as prednisone (Rayos) by mouth to control swelling.
+For more severe reactions, you can take oral steroids such as prednisone (Rayos) to control swelling.

-• Calcineurin inhibitors such as tacrolimus (Protopic) and pimecrolimus (Elidel) can reduce the immune response that causes redness and itching of the skin.
+• Calcineurin inhibitors such as tacrolimus (Protopic) and pimecrolimus (Elidel) reduce the immune response that causes red, itchy skin.

 • Antibiotics treat skin infections.